bl-sdk/bl-sdk.github.io/willow2-mod-db/index.md

    ![Github download page](/assets/images/willow2-installation/00-download.png)

-   Make sure to download the right release for your game, and not either of the source code links.
+   Make sure not to download one of the the source code links.

 2. Locate your game files.